|

 his eyes and let his head fall back, tilting his face toward the sun.
 His movements disturbed the

+owl and she flew away with a disgruntled hoot.
 I moved forward then, as he sat there with his head tilted toward the sky.

 He was perfectly still, except for the slight tremors along his shoulders that made him shake just